Emporda

 Yacu Runa by O. Iturriaga

-On March 1995 changed again her name, this time to "Cosmos", flagged in Cyprus.
+In March 1995 changed again her name, this time to Cosmos, registered in Cyprus.

 Yacu Runa by O. Iturriaga